keshvi-srivastava/US-Election-Data-Exploration/Project_Report.md

 ![](images/Age1.png)  ![](images/Age2.png) ![](images/Age3.png)

 #### GENDER
-The percentage of female and male voters are consistant,short boxes indicate that there is consistancy in the distribution of the data.
+The percentage of female and male voters are consistent,short boxes indicate that there is consistency in the distribution of the data.
-There are outliers 1.5 times the interquartile range, lower quartile for female and upper quartile for male
+There are outliers 1.5 times the inter-quartile range, lower quartile for female and upper quartile for male

 ![](images/Gender1.png)  ![](images/Gender2.png)

 #### RACE
-The percentage of white, not hispanic or Latino are majority of voters, also there is likely difference between the two party voters.
+The percentage of white, not Hispanic or Latino are majority of voters, also there is likely difference between the two party voters.

 ![](images/Race1.png)  ![](images/Race2.png) ![](images/Race3.png)